nesrine-dev/student-management-system/README.md

-# student-management-system
+# Student Management System

-Python program to manage student records (add, delete, search).
+A simple Python program to manage student records.

+## Features
+- Add a new student
+- Delete a student
+- Search for a student
+- Display all students

+## Technologies
+- Python

+## Author
+Nesrine Ben Dhia
+Computer Engineering Student – Medipol University